 Since its formation in 2001, Fall Out Boy has been one of the most prominent bands in the pop punk scene.
 The band has two albums that are rated platinum or higher and three singles in the top ten.
-Following a four year hiatus, the band returned last year with a new album, Save Rock and Roll, and a tour to accompany it.
-Now Fall Out Boy is going on tour with Paramore as part of the "Monumentour."
-Get your Fall Out Boy tickets while they're still available.
+Following a four year hiatus, the band returned in 2013 with a new album, Save Rock and Roll, and a tour to accompany it.
+In 2015, Fall Out Boy is joining up with rapper Wiz Khalifa for the "Boys of Zummer" tour.
+Get your Fall Out Boy tickets below for the band's next outing.

 |Date & Time||Event||Location|